 Please submit a written CV and Sample Portfolio (6–10 pages) in PDF Format to:

-Hall Black Douglas are seeking an experienced Conservation Architect to assist in the development and delivery of our Conservation Portfolio.
+Hall Black Douglas are seeking an experienced Conservation Architect to assist in the development and delivery of our growing Conservation and Adaptive Reuse Portfolio.

 Palm House Botanic Gardens: Conservation Management Plan